Child and Youth Developmental Services

 - Parents and guardians can give consent for children under age 16.

 - Contact Brant always tries to secure both the child’s and the parent/guardian’s consent.

 What issues might a child or youth have to need developmental services?

 A developmental delay means a child is not meeting expected milestones but there has not been a determination as to the cause.
-If you have concerns about how your child is progressing, first talk to your family doctor or pediatrician.
-You might want to request a referral to a developmental pediatrician.
+If you have concerns about how your child is progressing, first talk to your family doctor or paediatrician.
+You might want to request a referral to a developmental paediatrician.
 Some children begin more slowly and then catch up – early access to services is important.

 Services in our community for a child with a developmental delay:

 Click here for information on community services that can help children with a developmental delay.
 Call Contact Brant for information.